-- outline marketing methods and implement marketing projects, - independently solve specific problems of services marketing, - critically discuss the most important communication, distribution and price policy instruments of service providing businesses and of destination marketing, - analyse and discuss marketing strategies for key tourist products and attractions of tourist destinations.
+- can describe the methods of marketing and implement marketing projects, - solve specific problems of services marketing independently, - can critically discuss the essential communication, distribution and pricing policy instruments of service companies and destination marketing, - can analyse and discuss marketing strategies for core tourism products and attractions in the tourism destination, - have in-depth knowledge of online communication concepts, methods and tools in etourism, - -know available frameworks for publicising travel and booking hotels, - are able to critically examine the possibilities in terms of online communication and retention of clients in new platforms and channels available on the internet.

-6. Compulsory module: Economics h ECTS- Credits Univ. a.
+5. Compulsory Module: Economics h ECTS- Credits Univ. a.
 SL Introduction to Economics Economics as science; shortage - allocation; markets and market behaviours; household and production theory as well as fundamental classification features of markets 2 4.0 LFUI b.
 VO Macroeconomics Macroeconomic business ratios and stylised facts about macroeconomic contexts are imparted; introduction to fundamental models of macroeconomics and their application in analysis of actual economic-political questions; determining factors of production, employment and price level; discussion of macroeconomic markets: merchandise market, finance market, capital market, employment market 2 4.0 LFUI c.
 VO Economic Policy Theoretical fundamental of politico-economic interventions are imparted; reasons for and effects of state intervention; normative and positive theory of economic policy and finance resp. (theory of market failure/welfare economics and theory of public choice); introduction to the most important politico-economic instruments on European, national and regional level 2 4.0 LFUI d.
-VU Managerial Economics Markets and market forms; characteristics of markets; elements of game theory, strategies of price setting; regulation of markets 2 4.0 LFUI Total 8 16.0
+VU Managerial Economics Markets and market forms; characteristics of markets; elements of game theory, strategies of price setting; regulation of markets 2 6.0 LFUI Total 8 18.0 Learning Outcomes: Students - know the fundamental terms, can understand and make use of scientific literature and can integrate and critically reflect on the current politico-economic discussion and - can analyse simple microeconomic and macroeconomic problems by using comparative, statistic models and draw economic conclusions from the results.
+Prerequisites: none